mamume/documentation/content/developer/reference/user_interface/icons.rst

 UI Icons
 ========

-Odoo user interface mostly relies on `FontAwesome4 icons <https://fontawesome.com/v4/icons/>`_.
+Odoo's user interface mostly relies on `FontAwesome4 icons <https://fontawesome.com/v4/icons/>`_.

 To cover FontAwesome's lack of iconography for specific functionalities, we designed our own icon-font.
-These icons can be rendered using the main `oi` class in conjunction with the specific icon class, eg:
+These icons can be rendered using the main `oi` class in conjunction with the specific icon class, e.g.:

 .. example::
    .. code-block:: html